Michael Tromba

 Should you build 10 startups?

-Idk, but if you do, send me an email in 20 year and let me know how it went.
+Idk but if you do, send me an email in 20 years and let me know how it went.